Nepal With Us

 One of the great joys of trekking in Nepal is to escape the hustle and bustle of the city and relax with the simple day to day routine of life on the trail.

 Each morning after packing our bags and having a good breakfast, we set off on the day's walk.
-All we need to carry is a small day pack containing water bottle, camera, sun cream, hat, rain jacket and warm jacket, just in case.
-The porters will carry the rest of our gear for us.
+All we need to carry is a day pack containing water bottle, camera, sun screen, hat, rain jacket and warm jacket.
+The porters carry the rest of our gear for us.

 After walking for 3-4 hours we stop for lunch at around midday.
 The afternoon's walk is generally shorter and we usually arrive at our destination in time for afternoon tea.
 The remainder of the afternoon can be spent exploring the village, doing a bit of washing or simply relaxing with a good book.
 On some days we will arrive at our destination by lunchtime and the entire afternoon will be free.